FAQs for graduate applicants

 Can I apply for graduate study at Oxford with an Oxford Declared Award or an unclassified degree from another institution?

-Oxford’s Declared Awards and other institutions’ unclassified degrees awarded in 2020 as a result of the pandemic will be considered as sufficient to apply to Oxford, and will be assessed by departments alongside all other materials submitted as part of the application process.
+Oxford’s Declared Awards and other institutions’ unclassified degrees awarded in 2020 and 2021 as a result of the pandemic will be considered as sufficient to apply to Oxford, and will be assessed by departments alongside all other materials submitted as part of the application process.

 If you have an unclassified degree due to the pandemic, you should select ‘other’ for the result and enter ‘unclassified’ in the additional field that will then appear.
 You will also have the opportunity to provide further information in the Extenuating Circumstances section of the application form.